andybug/pathsearch/README.md

 ## Features

 - Searches the user's PATH for a given search query
 - Outputs all the executables in the PATH if no search query is provided
 - Supports substring, regex, and fuzzy searches
 - Can sort substring searches by similarity to the given search query
+- Colorizes the output for easier reading

 ## Usage

-    pathsearch [OPTIONS] [FILENAME]
+    Usage: pathsearch [OPTIONS] [filename]

+    Arguments:
-        FILENAME - Search query
+      [filename]  Search query

+    Options:
-        -r, --regex - Use regex matching
+      -r, --regex          Use regex matching
-        -f, --fuzzy - Use fuzzy matching
+      -f, --fuzzy          Use fuzzy matching
-        -s, --sort - Sort files by similarity to search
+      -s, --sort           Sort files by similarity to search --color <COLOR>  Choose whether to emit color output [default: auto] [possible values: auto, always, never] -h, --help           Print help
+      -V, --version        Print version

 ## Examples